LEARNAcademy/syllabus/react/create-react-app.md

 ### Creating a New React Application

 A React application is made up of thousands of code snippet dependencies called **node modules**.
 To create a React application all of these node modules must be organized correctly.
-This would be an improbable action to do each time a new React app is needed so the responsibility of managing node modules is given over to a JavaScript package manager called **yarn**.
-Yarn is given a command that will create the file structure of a React app.
+This would be an improbable action to do each time a new React app is needed; therefore, a JavaScript package manager called **yarn** has the responsibility of managing node modules.

-The command `yarn create react-app` is followed with the name of the application.
+Yarn uses a terminal command that will create the file structure of a React app: `yarn create react-app`.
+This command is followed with the name of the application.
 The application name will be given to a directory that holds all the content of the React app.
 This command will only accept application names that are lower case.
 If a multiple word application name is desired use the kebob casing convention.
 The **kebob-case** naming convention is words in all lowercase letters with each work separated by a dash.

 ```
 yarn create react-app recipe-application
 ```

-This creates a directory called `recipe-application` and yarn creates all the files and installs all the node module dependencies to get a base application in React.
+This creates a directory called `recipe-application`, and yarn creates all the files and installs all the node module dependencies to get a base application in React.

 ### Starting the Server

 React application must be rendered in the browser.
 To do this, we need our computer to ask act as a local server.
 A **local server** is a computer used during development to process and rendering code in the browser.
-To start the server navigate into the new directory and use yarn to run the application.
+To start the server, we will navigate into the new directory and use yarn to run the application.

 ```
 cd recipe-application